Spanish Language

 • Lo importante es que tenemos la oportunidad.
 (The important thing is that we have the opportunity.)

 • Los interesantes son los intangibles.
-(What are interesting are the intangibles.)
+(What are interesting are the intangibles.
+Here, the English seemed less awkward when the first phrase was translated as an adjective.)

 • Te regalo lo tuyo.
 (I am giving you what's yours.)